Financing and types of PhD scholarships

 Applying for enrolment with an international grant or as a self-financed international PhD student

 You can apply for admission to the PhD School and bring your own funds to cover tuition fees and living expenses for the duration of the 3-year programme.
 To apply as a self-financed PhD student, you must provide a bank statement to demonstrate your ability to pay tuition fees (216,000 DDK - 2024) and living expenses (the required minimum monthly allowance is DDK 13,640 - 2024).
-The PhD programme is a full-time programme and does not allow you to hold another job at the same time.
+The PhD programme is a full-time work and does not allow for another job at the same time.

 More information